OffchainLabs/genesis-file-generator/README.md

 Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/libraries/MultiSendCallOnly.sol .

 This contract is deployed using the Safe Singleton Factory.

 #### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### CompatibilityFallbackHandler v1.4.1

+Deployed at `0xfd0732Dc9E303f09fCEf3a7388Ad10A83459Ec99` using CREATE2.

+Source code available at https://github.com/safe-global/safe-smart-account/blob/v1.4.1/contracts/handler/CompatibilityFallbackHandler.sol .

+This contract is deployed using the Safe Singleton Factory.

+#### How to verify the creation bytecode and the target address

+Follow the building instructions of the repository and obtain the creation bytecode in the artifacts json file.

+The target address can be verified in the [Safe deployments](https://github.com/safe-global/safe-deployments?tab=readme-ov-file#deployments-overview) repository.

+### SafeToL2Setup v1.4.1

+Deployed at `0xBD89A1CE4DDe368FFAB0eC35506eEcE0b1fFdc54` using CREATE2.

+Source code available at https://github.com/safe-fndn/safe-smart-account/blob/v1.4.1-3/contracts/libraries/SafeToL2Setup.sol .

+This contract is deployed using the Safe Singleton Factory.

+> [!NOTE]
+> This contract was released after `v1.4.1` (in tag `v1.4.1-3` of the `safe-fndn` fork), but no other contract was changed in that release and all creation bytecodes and addresses still match the canonical `v1.4.1` deployments.

+#### How to verify the creation bytecode and the target address